dogweather/c3/_posts/2023-11-24-how-to-get-street-lights-fixed.markdown

 ![Prairie dogs fixing a street light](/assets/prairie-dogs-fixing-a-street-light-circa-1924.jpeg){:class="float-left"}

-Street light outages **are handled by the two power companies** in town, not the city.
+Street light problems **are handled by the two power companies** in town, not the city.
-[North of E.96th Ave it's United Power.
+[North of E. 96th Ave it's United Power.
 South of E. 96th it's Xcel Energy.](https://www.c3gov.com/living-in/utilities) That page gives the contact info for each company.
 But I was able to get a street light fixed by reporting it to the city.

 # Doing it the easy way

-I don't know if this is really the "right" way to do it.
+I don't know if this is really the "right" way to go about it.
 I'll find out and update this page.
 I had an excellent experience using the *Access Commerce City* mobile app.